-Pictures, videos and illustrations are excellent.
-As a species, humans are more receptive visually than they are with words and letters; our eyes are drawn to images instinctively when they exist, for example a Twitter stream, a Facebook or a LinkedIn feed, and in general, images are just good to use when one wants to get their message out.
+Pictures, videos, and illustrations are excellent.
+As a species, humans are more receptive visually than they are with words and letters.
+Our eyes are drawn to images instinctively, for example, a Twitter stream, a Facebook, or a LinkedIn feed, and in general, images are good to use to convey a message.

 Framing is a guide